drbean/curriculum/pages/homepage/markdown/CommonPlace.md

 % Read it here first

 ## 2025-12
+_12-17  8:04_ Thesis: think something.
+Antithesis: have a contrary thought.
+Synthesis: do compare-and-contrast brainstorming.

 _12-16  9:41_ Pro tip paper writers: If you think your 'thing' needs explanation, like "is <a|the> thing ensuring that something else does something," it's not 'is the thing,' but 'is a thing' often